 Dietary fibers are forms of carbohydrates found in plants that cannot be digested by humans.
 All plants contain fiber, including fruits, vegetables, grains, and legumes.
 Fiber is often classified into 2 categories: soluble and insoluble.

 Eating a high-fiber diet can also help improve your cholesterol levels, lower your risk of coronary artery disease (CAD), reduce your risk of type 2 diabetes, and lower your weight.
-For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood sugar levels.
+For people with type 1 or 2 diabetes, a high-fiber diet can also help stabilize blood glucose levels.

 A high-fiber diet should contain 20-35 grams of fiber a day.
 This is actually the amount recommended for the general adult population.
 Most Americans eat only 15 grams of fiber per day.